shibin-cli/shibin-cli/README.md

 ### Hi there, I'm Shibin 👋

 I am a Web developer
-* Deep passion for front end technology
+* Deep passion for front end technology.
 * I like to use Vue, React, Nodejs and so on to develop various applications.

 **Languages and Tools:**